 With options to drive, fly or take a train, getting to Whitefish is really easy.

-At just 15 minutes from downtown, the closest airport to Whitefish, Montana is Glacier Park International Airport (FCA).
-Flights arrive from many major cities on airlines such as American, United, Delta, and Alaska.
+At just 15 minutes from downtown, the nearest airport to Whitefish, Montana is Glacier Park International Airport (FCA) which is also the closest airport to Glacier National Park.
+Flights to Whitefish, MT arrive from many major cities on airlines such as American, United, Delta, and Alaska.

 *Check for flights to Whitefish, Montana here.

 A fun, scenic, and relaxing way to travel to Whitefish is by train.
 Amtrak runs the Empire Builder from Seattle in the west and Chicago in the east and arrives in downtown Whitefish.